RL199/cupid-enhanced/README.md

 ## 🎯 Features

-### ✨ Visual Enhancements
+### 🔒 Privacy & Photos
-- **🖼️ Unblur Profile Images** - View clear, unblurred profile pictures without restrictions
+- **👁️ Reveal Who Liked You** - View clear, unblurred profile pictures of users who liked you
-- **📊 Enhance Discover Page** - Improved layout and better photo display on the discover page
-- **🎨 Enhance Interested Photos** - Better photo display and height optimization in the interested users section
+- **📸 Show Full-Size Photos** - Remove height restrictions and view photos in their full glory

-### 📈 Data & Interface
-- **💯 Show Actual Likes Count** - Replace the "99+" limitation with real numbers to see your true like count
+- **💯 Display Real Like Numbers** - See your actual like count instead of "99+"

+### 🎨 Layout & Navigation
+- **📐 Widen Discover Layout** - Expanded page width (90%) with better centering for larger viewing area
+- **🖱️ Mouse Scroll to Browse** - Use horizontal mouse scroll to navigate through profiles
-- **🚫 Block Premium Ads** - Hide all premium upgrade prompts for a cleaner browsing experience
+- **🚫 Hide Premium Promotions** - Clean interface without premium upgrade ads

 ### 🎛️ Customization
 - **⚙️ Settings Popup** - Beautiful dark-themed popup with easy toggle controls for all features